wlach/eideticker/README.md

 ==================

-Project Eideticker is an automated test harness that captures and analyzes browser output via HDMI (currently only on Fennec on Android, but support for other platforms is planned).
+Project Eideticker is an automated test harness that captures and analyzes browser output via HDMI.
+It currently only supports various browsers (Fennec, Stock) on Android, but support for other platforms is planned.

 ### Requirements